saileshp56/LinkedIn-Company-Size-Verifier/README.md

 When you run this and the program logs in, you may need to complete a captcha to prove you are not a robot.
 <br /><br />
 Be mindful of the fact that if you want to stop the program and run it again later, find the index of the last ran link, and put that index + 1 instead of 0 at line 40.<br /><br />
+You'll need to put the output of paste excel_column_strings.txt into links_list by copy + pasting the contents of the text file
 ```
 python3 find_index.py
 ```